Domestic Superhero

 • Start by heating half the oil in your big pot (I recommend one like this); crack your eggs into the bottom and scramble them up until just cooked.
 Remove and set aside.

 • Add 1 ½ cups of rinsed quinoa to the pot, then add 2 ½ cups water to the pot; stirring to combine.
-Bring to a boil, then cover an reduce the heat to simmer.
+Bring to a boil, then cover and reduce the heat to simmer.
 Cook for about 20 minutes, or until the quinoa is tender.

 • Add the corn and peas, then stir to combine and allow those to heat up.